cynthia166/JACMAR/dasboards/privacy.md

 ## 1. Introduction

-This Privacy Policy explains how [Your Company/Name] ("we," "us," or "our") collects, uses, and discloses your information when you use our Restaurant Dashboard application ("the Software").
+This Privacy Policy explains how JACMAR collects, uses, and discloses your information when you use our Restaurant Dashboard application.

 ## 2. Information We Collect